krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2025.05.06    - version 2.13.8 =
+* Fix           - Fixed an issue where a 'Pay for Order' button sometimes appeared on the order received page even after payment was completed.

 = 2025.04.08    - version 2.13.7 =
 * Fix           - Fixed a settings related issue, that in certain cases could cause a critical error on fresh plugin installs.